Flat Roof Replacement Cost: Cost Factors, Materials, and Lifespan

 Roofing Materials and Their Impact on Cost

+TPO and PVC roofing offer the best balance of cost, durability, and energy efficiency for flat roofs.
 Choosing the right roofing materials affects durability, maintenance, and price.
 Popular flat roofing materials include:

 - Modified bitumen: Durable and easy to install, with options for heat-welded seams or torch-applied.